Girls' Trial

 Girls' Trial (Kız Çocukları Davası) is a court case in Turkey that began following police operations on 7 May 2024 in Istanbul, Turkey.
-The investigation included middle school, high school, and university students.
+The investigation included middle school, high school, and university students who were charged with terrorism and drew strong criticism from human rights organizations in Turkey and internationally, including European Parliament.
 The case involves 41 defendants and was first heard on 23 September 2024 at the 24th High Criminal Court of Istanbul.